-Approved education institutions (AEIs): the statusawarded by the NMC to an institution, or part of an institution, or combination of institutions that work in partnership with practice placement and/or work placed learning providers.
+(AEIs): the status awarded by the NMC to an institution, or part of an institution, or combination of institutions that works in partnership with practice placement and work placed learning providers.
 AEIs will have provided us with assurance that they are accountable and capable of delivering NMC approved education programmes.

-Designated midwife substitute:
+Designated midwife substitute: must be a midwife who holds registration with the NMC.
+Their role is to sign declarations of health and character when the lead midwife for education is not available to do so.

-must be a midwife who holds registration with the NMC.
-Their role is to sign declarationsof health and character when the lead midwife for education is not available to do so.
+Educators: in the context of the NMC standards for education and training educators are those who deliver, support, supervise and assess theory, practice and/or work placed learning.

-Educators: in the contextof the NMC Standards for education and trainingeducators are those who deliver, support, supervise and assess theory, practice and/or work placed learning.
+Health and character: in the NMC Order those applying to join our register must meet health and character requirements in accordance with the NMC Guidance on health and character.

-Student: any individual enrolled onto an NMC approved education programme whetherfull time or less than full time.
-Health and character: in the NMC Order those applying to join our register must meet health and character requirements in accordancewith the NMC Guidance on health and character.
+Lead midwife for education (LME):

-Lead midwife for education: is responsible for midwifery education in the relevant AEI.
+is responsible for midwifery education in the relevant AEI.
 The lead midwife for education must be a midwife who holds registration with the NMC.

-People: individuals or groups who receive services from nurses and midwives, healthy and sick people, parents, children, families, carers, representatives, also includingeducators and students and others within and outside thelearning environment.
+People: individuals or groups who receive services from nurses and midwives, healthy and sick people, parents, children, families, carers, representatives, also including educators and students and others within and outside the learning environment.